libretro/81-libretro/README.md

 1. Copy the resulting `81_libretro.dll` or `81_libretro.so` into the `cores` folder of your libretro frontend
 1. Profit!

+## Thanks

+* Erik Olofsen, for the correct values to set the Z80 registers and some memory variables to successfully load .P files

 ## Versions

 Versions that are being used to build and test **81-libretro**: